Skip to content

 Learn body language essentials for engaging in German culture!

 Body language and gestures in German-speaking countries, including Germany, Austria, and Switzerland, tend to be more reserved and subtle compared to more expressive cultures like Italy.
-Here are some key points and common gestures relevant to these cultures:
+The key to effective nonverbal communication in these cultures is calm respect combined with clear intent, rather than dramatic or exaggerated expressiveness.

 General Characteristics